Sky Airline: History

 Sky Airline was controlled by its founder, Jürgen Paulmann (1930–2014), a German-Chilean businessman, brother of retail billionaire Horst Paulmann.
 It started Chilean domestic operations in December 2001 and made the first flights from Santiago to Northern Chile in June 2002.
 Since 2005, Sky Airline is a full member of IATA.

 In April 2009, the company signed an agreement with Aerolíneas Argentinas, allowing the Argentinean flag carrier to offer in all its commercial offices and through its electronic ticket system most of the destinations covered by Sky Airline in Chile.

 In 2011, it signed a codeshare agreement with TACA for domestic flights in Chile, Peru and between both countries.
 In 2012, it signed a codeshare agreement with TACA's parent company, Colombia's Avianca for operations between Chile and Colombia.

 The airline planned to transition to a low-cost carrier model during 2015 and 2016 to reduce costs.

-On June 28, 2023, it was announced that Avianca and Gol Linhas Aéreas Inteligentes plan to add Sky to their proposed Abra Group.
+On June 28, 2023, it was announced that Avianca and Gol Linhas Aéreas Inteligentes are in the process of integrating Sky into the Abra Group.